Skip to content

 Click OK, then save the project.

-Pozi automatically prevents the child table appearing in the layer panel due to the presence of the parent keyword.
-Do NOT add the table to the list of excluded layers in the QGIS Server settings, except if you want to disable the child dataset lookup.
+Pozi automatically prevents the child table from appearing in the layer panel due to the presence of the parent keyword.
+Do not add the table to the list of excluded layers in the QGIS Server settings unless you want to disable the child dataset lookup.

 Last updated on